301-CF/Bread-Ahead/README.md

 #### Inspiration:

-   The below image is inspiration for creation which can be found at found at: (Follow link at bottom to access the spreadsheet) <http://www.theartisan.net/Spreadsheet.htm>
+   The below image is inspiration for creation which can be found at found at: (**Note**: follow link at bottom to access the spreadsheet) <http://www.theartisan.net/Spreadsheet.htm>
 ![bread calc inspiration](assets/bread-spread-calc.png)

 #### Features: